molecularmachinist/functional_sampling_tool/README.md

 pip install functional_sampling_tool
 ```

+If you run into any problem, please try the recommended way of installation before opening an issue.

 ### Recommended way

 In the recommended way we will use conda to make a new envirnonment.
 This way works independent of which Python version you use by default.
 If you do not already have it, [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).